Solved! When to Use Your Oven’s Confusing “Self-Clean” Function

 - Install a carbon monoxide detector in your kitchen to monitor for harmful fumes.

-- Before running a self-clean cycle, remove all pots and pans and any metal oven grates or tin foil shards.
-In the high heat of the self-clean cycle, the debris on charred metal grates can catch fire, while tin foil can melt on top of the oven’s interior lining and warp it.
+- Before running a self-clean cycle, remove all pots and pans and any metal oven grates or aluminum foil shards.
+In the high heat of the self-clean cycle, the debris on charred metal grates can catch fire, while foil can melt onto the oven’s interior lining and warp it.

 - Prior to starting a self-clean cycle, ensure the oven vent, located above or below the oven door or behind the oven door handle, is uncovered.
 If you have a range (an oven connected to a stove), turn on the exhaust fan on the range hood to ensure that fumes get expelled to the outdoors.
 If you don’t have a range hood, ventilate the room by opening windows.

-- Aim to use the self-cleaning feature no more than five times per year, or only when the oven is heavily soiled.
-Schedule these days well before or after holidays or other occasions when you know you’ll need the oven so that any malfunction won’t interfere with your hosting duties.
+- Aim to use the self-cleaning feature only when the oven is heavily soiled.
+In fact, Shimek recommends using this feature only once per year.
+Schedule your cleaning well before or after holidays or other occasions when you know you’ll need the oven so that any malfunction won’t interfere with your hosting duties.

 Maintain a manual cleaning routine.